6R4N4DR1/6R4N4DR1/README.md

 ## Additional Technologies

-Additionally, I have also learned a bit about technologies like Laravel, Tailwind, and XAMPP, just like all the ones mentioned above.
+Additionally, I have also learned a bit basics about technologies like Laravel, Tailwind, and XAMPP, just like all the ones mentioned above.

 ---